 About Beth

-From learning to cook at the age of 13 to teaching food chemistry to high school students, I love preparing and enjoying new and familiar dishes.
-Whether it’s baking, sauteing or making a salad from farmer’s market finds, food gets my creativity going.
-I hope you find many recipes you enjoy on A Meal In Mind!
+From learning to cook at the age of 13 to teaching food chemistry to high school students, I love preparing and sharing new and familiar dishes.
+Whether it’s baking, sauteing or making a salad from farmer's market finds, food gets my creativity going.
+Enjoy my recipes on A Meal In Mind!

 My nephew and niece would love these.
 They are so cute!!!
 Thank you for sharing at Fiesta Friday party!